s-xiang/git-meta/README.md

 # Overview

+## What is git-meta?

+Git-meta describes an architecture and provides a set of tools to facilitate the implementation of a *mono-repo* and attendant workflows.

+Aside from the ability to install the tools provided in this repository, git-meta requires only Git.
+Git-meta is not tied to any specific Git hosting solution, and does not provide operations that are hosting-solution-specific, such as the ability to create new (server-side) repositories.

+## What is in the rest of this document?

 In the first section of this document, we discuss the mono-repo.
 We describe key features and properties implied by the term, explain what makes mono-repositories an attractive strategy for source code management, and also